Our approach to sustainability

-Aker BP’s goal is to achieve a 50 percent reduction in the 2030s and near-zero emissions in 2050.
+Aker BP’s goal is to achieve a 50 percent reduction in 2030 and near-zero emissions in 2050.

 Climate objectives and actions are formally embedded into Aker BP’s strategy and decision-making.
 The Board of Directors has ownership of climate-related objectives in Aker BP’s climate strategy, and reviews and guides the major action plans related to investment decisions for climate initiatives.

 Aker BP understands the environmental challenges presented by our activities and industry at large.
 Protecting the environment is and always has been a key part of sustainability work in Aker BP and we continuously work to reduce our environmental footprint.

 Our efforts are managed through our environmental management system, built on the guiding principles of ISO 14001.
 Environmental management is incorporated throughout the asset value chain.